-Best Small Business Loans for Veterans With Active Duty Employees: SBA MREIDL
+Best Small-Business Loans for Businesses with Active Duty Employees: SBA MREIDL

-If you have an employee called to active duty, SBA Military Reservist Economic Injury Disaster Loans (MREIDL) are a great option for getting financing to cover the lost revenue or opportunities from that employee leaving.
+If you have an employee called to active duty, SBA Military Reservist Economic Injury Disaster Loans (MREIDL) are great loans to help recover the opportunity cost of your employee called to serve.
 The U.S. Small Business Administration offers MREIDL for small businesses that cannot cover typical expenses because an essential employee must temporarily leave to fulfill his or her position in the military.
 The loan is meant for working capital and cannot be used for debt refinancing or business expansion.

 - 4% interest rate